Barry Fitzgerald: Early life

-Fitzgerald was born William Joseph Shields in Walworth Road, Portobello, Dublin, Ireland, the son of Fanny Sophia (née Ungerland) and Adolphus Shields.
+Fitzgerald was born William Joseph Shields on 10 March 1888 at Walworth Road, Portobello, Dublin, Ireland, to Fanny Sophia (née Ungerland) and Adolphus Shields.
 His father was Irish and his mother was German.
-He was the older brother of Irish actor Arthur Shields.
-Although he would be frequently cast as stereotypical Irish Catholics throughout his career, Fitzgerald was raised in the Church of Ireland.
+He was the elder brother of the Irish actor Arthur Shields.
+Although he was often cast in roles associated with stereotypical Irish Catholic characters, Fitzgerald himself was raised in the Church of Ireland.

-He attended Skerry's College in Dublin before going on to work in the civil service, starting as a junior clerk at the Dublin Board of Trade in 1911.
-He later went to work for the unemployment office.
-"It was an easy job, full of leisure," he later said.
+He attended Skerry's College in Dublin before joining the civil service, beginning as a junior clerk at the Dublin Board of Trade in 1911.
+He later worked in the unemployment office, which he described as "an easy job, full of leisure".

 Career

 Abbey Theatre

 Interested in acting, he began appearing in amateur dramatic societies such as the Kincora Players.
 He joined his brother Arthur Shields in the Abbey in 1915.
 He chose the stage name Barry Fitzgerald so as not to get in trouble with his superiors in the civil service.

 Fitzgerald's early appearances at the Abbey included bit parts in plays such as The Casting Out of Martin Whelan and a four-word part in The Critic.

 His breakthrough performance at the Abbey came in 1919, when he was in The Dragon by Lady Gregory.
 However, he continued to act part-time until 1929, keeping his job in the civil service during the day.
 He was in The Bribe, An Imaginary Conversation, John Bull's Other Island and others.

 In 1924, Fitzgerald's salary at the Abbey was £2/10 a week.
 That year he appeared in the world premiere of Juno and the Paycock by famed playwright Seán O'Casey.
 Fitzgerald played Captain Jack Boyle.

 He received much acclaim for his performance in Paul Twyning during 1925.
 The following year he was in the premiere of O'Casey's The Plough and the Stars, playing Fluther Good.
 The play was controversial, causing riots and protests.
 One night in February 1926, three gunmen turned up to Fitzgerald's mother's house intending to kidnap him and prevent the play from being performed, but they were unable to find him.

 In 1926, Fitzgerald was in The Would-Be Gentleman.
 Other appearances at the Abbey included The Far Off Hills, Shadow of a Gunman, and The Playboy.

 O'Casey wrote a part especially for Fitzgerald in the play The Silver Tassie, but it was rejected by the Abbey.
 The play was picked up for production in London in 1929.
 Fitzgerald decided to leave his civil service job to join the production and at age 41, he became a full-time actor.